demisto/content/Packs/Dropbox/Playbooks/DropBox_-_Massive_scale_operations_on_files_README.md

 This playbook investigates “Massive File Alterations” and “DropBox - Massive File Downloads” alerts by gathering user and IP information and performing remediation based on the information gathered and received from the user.

-Used Sub-playbooks:
-* Enrichment for Verdict
-* Block Indicators - Generic v3
-* Block IP - Generic v3
-* Block Account - Generic v2

-If you wish to link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers: Alert Source = Correlation
+If you wish to link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers:

+- Alert Source = Correlation
-Alert Name = DropBox - Massive File Alterations, DropBox - Massive File Downloads
+- Alert Name = DropBox - Massive File Alterations, DropBox - Massive File Downloads

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.